collabnix/terraform/beginners/resources/README.md

 # Terraform Resources
+## Component or Object
+Terraform has two different type of component/object
+- `resource`
+- `data`

+### Resource:
 Resource are the daily bread of Terraform.
-They illustrate the infrastructure pieces that you want to manage such as networks, servers, firewalls, etc. The `resource` object is constructed of a provider-name_resource-type, local identifier and the block containing the configuration of the resource.
+They illustrate the infrastructure pieces that you want to manage such as networks, servers, firewalls, etc. Terraform will use the cloud provider APIs to perform the create, read, update, and delete(CRUD) operations.
+The `resource` object is constructed of a provider-name_resource-type, local identifier and the block containing the configuration of the resource.
 This would be better understood with the below diagram.

 <p align="center">
 <img src="https://github.com/Raviadonis/terraform-1/blob/master/images/Terraform_Resource_definition.png" width="640">